Karaka-Management/Organization-Guide/Processes/01_Development.md

 Code changes must follow the [style guidelines](https://github.com/Karaka-Management/Developer-Guide/tree/develop/standards) (**R3**).
 Additionally, the automatic code style inspection tools must return no errors, failures or warnings.
 Developers should test their changes with inspection tools and configurations mentioned in the [inspection documentation](https://github.com/Karaka-Management/Developer-Guide/blob/develop/quality/inspections.md) in advance before submitting them for review. (**R4**)

 In rare cases errors, failures or warnings during the automatic inspection are acceptable.
-Reasons can be for example special cases which are difficult automatize or must be individually configured in the inspection settings.
-If this is the case for a code change and if inspection configuration changes are necessary are decided by the senior developer performing the code review. (**R5**)
+Reasons can be for example special cases which are difficult to automatize or must be individually configured in the inspection settings.
+If errors, failures or warnings for a code change are acceptable or if inspection configuration changes are necessary is decided by the senior developer performing the code review. (**R5**)

 Automated checks which are run during the review process (**R4**):